Invariant subalgebras of affine vertex algebras: Vertex algebras

-We say that $a,b\in QO(V)$ {\it quantum commute} if $(z-w)^N [a(z),b(w)]=0$ for some $N\geq 0$.
+We say that $a,b\in \text{QO}(V)$ {\it quantum commute} if $(z-w)^N [a(z),b(w)]=0$ for some $N\geq 0$.
 Here $[,]$ denotes the super bracket.
 This condition implies that $a\circ_n b = 0$ for $n\geq N$, so (\ref{opeformula}) becomes a finite sum.
-If $N$ can be chosen to be $0$, we say that $a,b$ commute.
-A commutative quantum operator algebra (CQOA) is a QOA whose elements pairwise quantum commute.
+A commutative QOA (CQOA) is a QOA whose elements pairwise quantum commute.
 Finally, the notion of a CQOA is equivalent to the notion of a vertex algebra.
 Every CQOA $\cA$ is itself a faithful $\cA$-module, called the {\it left regular module}.
 Define Then $\rho$ is an injective QOA homomorphism, and the quadruple of structures $(\cA,\rho,1,\partial)$ is a vertex algebra in the sense of \cite{FLM}.
-Conversely, if $(V,Y,{\bf 1},D)$ is a vertex algebra, the collection $Y(V)\subset QO(V)$ is a CQOA. {\it We will refer to a CQOA simply as a vertex algebra throughout the rest of this paper}.
+Conversely, if $(V,Y,{\bf 1},D)$ is a vertex algebra, the collection $Y(V)\subset \text{QO}(V)$ is a CQOA. {\it We will refer to a CQOA simply as a vertex algebra throughout the rest of this paper}.

 The main examples we consider are the {\it universal affine vertex algebras} and their invariant subalgebras.
 Let $\gg$ be a finite-dimensional Lie algebra over $\mathbb{C}$, equipped with a nondegenerate, symmetric, invariant bilinear form $B$.
-The loop algebra $\gg[t,t^{-1}] = \gg\otimes \mathbb{C}[t,t^{-1}]$ has a one-dimensional central extension $\hat{\gg} = \gg[t,t^{-1}]\oplus \mathbb{C}\kappa$ determined by $B$, with bracket and $\mathbb{Z}$-gradation $deg(\xi t^n) = n$, $deg(\kappa) = 0$.
+The loop algebra $\gg[t,t^{-1}] = \gg\otimes \mathbb{C}[t,t^{-1}]$ has a one-dimensional central extension $\hat{\gg} = \gg[t,t^{-1}]\oplus \mathbb{C}\kappa$ determined by $B$, with bracket and $\mathbb{Z}$-gradation $\text{deg}(\xi t^n) = n$, $\text{deg}(\kappa) = 0$.
 Let $\hat{\gg}_{\geq 0} = \bigoplus_{n\geq 0} \hat{\gg}_n$ where $\hat{\gg}_n$ denotes the subspace of degree $n$.
 For $k\in \mathbb{C}$, let $C_k$ be the one-dimensional $\hat{\gg}_{\geq 0}$-module on which $\xi t^n$ acts trivially for $n\geq 0$, and $\kappa$ acts by the $k$ times the identity.
 Define $V_k = U(\hat{\gg})\otimes_{U(\hat{\gg}_{\geq 0})} C_k$, and let $X^{\xi}(n)\in \text{End}(V_k)$ be the linear operator representing $\xi t^n$ on $V_k$.
-Define $X^{\xi} (z) = \sum_{n\in\mathbb{Z}} X^{\xi} (n) z^{-n-1}$, which is easily seen to lie in $QO(V_k)$ and satisfy the OPE relation The vertex algebra $V_k(\gg,B)$ generated by $\{X^{\xi}| \ \xi \in\gg\}$ is known as the universal affine vertex algebra associated to $\gg$ and $B$ at level $k$.
+Define $X^{\xi} (z) = \sum_{n\in\mathbb{Z}} X^{\xi} (n) z^{-n-1}$, which is easily seen to lie in $\text{QO}(V_k)$ and satisfy the OPE relation The vertex algebra $V_k(\gg,B)$ generated by $\{X^{\xi}| \ \xi \in\gg\}$ is known as the universal affine vertex algebra associated to $\gg$ and $B$ at level $k$.